DigBaseball/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-I am creating this repo for the Coursera course project in the Data Scientist's Toolbox.
+I am creating this repo for the course project in the Coursera course, "Data Scientist's Toolbox."